psf/requests/docs/community/sponsors.rst

 - Honorable mention here, with logo.
 - Peace of mind knowing that the infrastructure you rely on is being actively maintained.

-Organizations that sign up (if any decide to) will be listed in order — first come first serve!
+Organizations that sign up will be listed in order — first come first serve!

 Major Sponsors
 --------------